anton-kotenko/crdt/README.md

 ### Run && Build
 Whole complex consists from several parts:
-1. nginx-based http balancer in front of `video&counter` services
+1. nginx-based http `balancer` in front of `video&counter` services
 2. Set of `video&counter` services
-3. rabbitmq server to provide communication layer between instances.
+3. `rabbitmq` server to provide communication layer between instances.
-4. redis server to provide persistency layer for `video&counter` services
+4. `redis` server to provide persistency layer for `video&counter` services

 #### Docker-Compose
 It may be started with docker-compose.
-In this case 3 instances of video&counter services, nginx-based balancer and rabbitmq server.
+In this case 3 instances of `video&counter` services, nginx-based `balancer`, `rabbitmq` server and `redis` servers are started.

+All services are accessible on `localhost` or `127.0.0.1` at ports described below:
-`video&counter` services are accessible at 1231, 1232 and 1233 ports
+1. `video&counter` services are accessible directly at `1231`, `1232` and `1233` ports (first, second and third nodes respectively)
-or through balancer at 1234 port (balancer forwards traffic to arbitrary instance of `video&counter` service according to it's implementation)
+2. `video&counter` services are accessible through balancer at `1234` port (balancer forwards traffic to arbitrary instance of `video&counter` service according to it's own implementation)

-Rabbitmq admin page is accessible on 15673 port (non-standart port, to avoid collision with possible rabbitmq already running at machine)
+3.`Rabbitmq` admin page is accessible on `15673` port for debugging purposes (non-standart port, to avoid collision with possible rabbitmq already running at machine)

-Redis is exposed to localhost at 6378 port (non-standart, to avoid collision with redis, if started locally)
+4. `Redis` is accessible at 6378 port for debugging purposes (non-standart, to avoid collision with redis, if started locally)

+##### Start whole application
 ```sh
 docker-compose build
 docker-compose up
 ```
 Typically whose system start may consume up to 15-20 seconds.

+##### Stop whole application
-CTRL+C to stop.
+`CTRL+C` to stop.
 and to clean-out

 ```sh
 docker-compose down
 ```
-Notice: persistent storage and rabbitmq queues are cleand only after `docker-compose down`.
+**Notice**: persistent storage and rabbitmq queues are cleand only after `docker-compose down`.
 CTRL+C does not change nothing

+##### Starts/stops `video&counter` service
-It's possible to start/stop `video&counter` service containers with docker (to see how it works)
+It's possible to start/stop `video&counter` service containers with docker (to see whole system  handle this).

-example:
+**Example**:
-List containers
+List containers running in docker
 ```sh
 docker ps
 ```